bestwebua/olx-scraper/README.md

 Simple Ruby web-data scraper for OLX by Vladislav Trotsenko.

 ## Description
-This tool help to find and grab web data from olx.ua.
+This tool help to find and grab web-data from olx.ua.

 ### Requirements
 ```